Digital Assets in Transactions

-Cryptocurrencies are illusive.
+Digital assets are illusive.
 They work here, they cause problems there.
-When working through a transaction like probate, divorce, financing, or bankruptcy – we can apply the law to these crypto assets like we have in the past.
+When working through a transaction like probate, divorce, financing, or bankruptcy – we can apply the law to these digital assets like we have in the past.
 Capital losses (2017 ICOs anyone?) are applicable, and so is step-up basis after a death.
 And securities law is a given.

-Some things to remember when dealing with cryptocurrencies in transactions:
+Some things to remember when dealing with digital assets in transactions:

 This is an asset

 A digital asset has value and can be sold in exchange for another thing of value.
 And if not, capital losses, another asset, may apply.

 At a very high level, ownership of digital assets is ownership of a key pair (a private and a public key) which allows the holder to access the asset.
 A continuously running ledger maintains a key pair’s access to that asset until the key pair is presented to transfer that asset.
 Whoever holds the key pair, owns the asset.

 This asset can be held with or without a third party.
 No bank or custodian is required.
 A digital asset can be held by either hardware (i.e. a custodian) or software (i.e. an electronic wallet).
 In this case, “held by” means this entity or electronic wallet holds the key pair and provides access to the asset.
 Remember, whoever holds the key pair, owns the asset.

 - A third party custodian (holder has traditional login),